 Mr. Pankey Called Direct Colors Looking for a Solution to a Problem Caused by Poor Surface Preparation on a Previously Acid Stained Floor:

 “The stain did not take around the perimeter and in random spots throughout the floor where I couldn’t remove the cure and seal sealer.
 I also wanted the floor a little darker, but at this point any fix would work.”

 Though the acid stain had originally been purchased elsewhere, we thought we could help him perfect this troubled floor.
-Direct Colors technician, Shawna, recommended the DCI Concrete Dye in Coffee Brown and Sepia to darken the overall color of the floor and blend in the area where the stain couldn’t penetrate.
+Direct Colors technician, Shawna, recommended DCI Concrete Dye colors, Coffee Brown and Sepia, to darken the overall color of the floor and blend in the area where the stain couldn’t penetrate.
 The customer was looking for a glossy finish for a high traffic area so we also recommended applying a commercial concrete wax for added protection.